Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Numerical Results

-Finally, in Fig.\,\ref{SINRvsPw}, we plot the network common SINRs with BS power control under different $M$ versus BS maximum transmit power $P_{\max}$.
-It is observed that for any given $M$, increasing $P_{\max}$ can hardly improve the network common SINR in the high transmit power regime, which is similar to the conventional wireless network without IRS, i.e., the case with $M=0$ in Fig.\,\ref{SINRvsPw}.
-This is because increasing BS transmit power can potentially enhance the strength of information signal and co-channel interference at each user in a comparable manner, and thus the network common SINR will ultimately converge to a limit as $P_{\max}$ becomes large, which is the optimal value of (P2) with $P_{\max} \rightarrow \infty$.
-On the other hand, it is also observed that for any given $P_{\max}$, increasing $M$ can dramatically improve the network common SINR by improving the above SINR limit.
-This is in accordance with our SINR analysis in Section \ref{pa} and indicates that increasing $M$ is an effective means to enhance the user SINRs in the high-$P_{\max}$ or interference-limited regime.
+In Fig.\,\ref{SINRvsPw}, we plot the network common ASAINRs with BS power control under different $M$ and $L$ versus BS maximum transmit power $P_{\max}$.
+It is observed that for any given $M$ and $L$, increasing $P_{\max}$ can hardly improve the network common ASAINR in the high transmit power regime, which is similar to the conventional wireless network without IRS.
+This is because increasing BS transmit power can potentially enhance the strength of information signal and co-channel interference at each user in a comparable manner, and thus the network common ASAINR will ultimately converge to a limit as $P_{\max}$ becomes large, which is the optimal value of (P2) with $P_{\max} \rightarrow \infty$.
+On the other hand, it is also observed that for any given $P_{\max}$, increasing $M$ or $L$ can dramatically enhance the network common ASAINR by improving the above ASAINR limit.
+This is in accordance with our ASAINR analysis in Section \ref{pa} and indicates that increasing $M$ or $L$ is an effective means to enhance the user ASAINRs in the high-$P_{\max}$ or interference-limited regime, while increasing $M$ is generally more energy-efficient and cost-effective due to the passive nature of IRS.
+Nonetheless, it is shown that increasing $M$ yields less improvement in network common ASAINR under $L=8$ as compared to $L=4$, which is consistent with our discussion below (\ref{thres2}).